Need More Information

 - Whether you have the legal right to work in the United States.
 Individuals who indicate they are registered with the United States Citizenship and Immigration Services (USCIS, formerly INS) and authorized to work in the United States will be asked for the title of their employment authorization document and information from the USCIS document, such as the alien identification number, card number, or expiration date.
-For examples of documents we may ask you about, take the time to review Legal Status and Authorization to Work.
+A comprehensive list of acceptable identity and authorization to work documents is available through United States Citizenship and Immigration Services.

 For more information on the UI claim filing process, review the following Web pages: